ONSdigital/application-profile/csv.md

 - `ratio_0.001` for per thousands (used in SOME PUBLICATION)
 - `L_100` for hectolitres (used in HMRC Alcohol Bulletin)

+#### Attributes

+Attribute columns are used to qualify the observation.
+Most commonly the attribute columns are used to describe the absence or quality of an observation, these are commonly called "observation status" columns.
+There are two types of attribute columns, literal and resource columns.

+##### Literal attributes

+Literal attributes are used to describe the observation.
+When providing point estimates, often there are additional values which help provide context.
+For example, when providing a point estimate for the number of people in a given area, there may be a confidence interval (of which there are two values, the upper and lower bounds), a sample size, and a standard deviation.
+These values are all literal attributes.

+##### Observation status columns

+When creating observation status columns a naming convention helps users understand how they relate to the observation to the qualification.
+In this case for a given column name containing observations, the observation status column should have the same name as the observation column plus `_status` as a suffix.
+For example an observation column called `observation` should have a corresponding observation status called `observation_status`.

 ### Ordering

 Ensuring that users can understand your CSV files is important.
 To help with this, the columns should be ordered as follows: